HousamKak/highlightability/README.md

 - **Highlights disappeared after editing**: The extension automatically adjusts ranges, but check logs if issues persist
 - **Extension not loading**: Check the logs for activation errors

-## Configuration
+## ⚙️ Configuration

-You can customize the default highlight color and available colors in your settings:
+You can customize the default highlight color and available colors in your VS Code settings:

 ```json
 {